thebigkoch/machine_learning_04/README.md

 To setup the virtual environment, run:
   > `poetry install`

+To execute the Colab example *without* image augmentation and dropout, run:
+  > `poetry run without`

-To execute the sample code, run:
+To execute the Colab example *with* image augmentation and dropout, run:
-  > `poetry run main`
+  > `poetry run with`